martchoukaur-byte/tech_portfolio_nasdaq_100_risk_analysis/RESULTS.md

 **Important Caveat (Survivorship Bias):**
 This superior performance is partly attributable to **survivorship bias**.
 The portfolio was constructed using hindsight knowledge of today's tech giants.
 An investor in 2000 constructing a similarly concentrated portfolio might have chosen companies that did not survive (e.g., Cisco, Intel, or defunct .coms), which would have resulted in a permanent loss of capital rather than a faster recovery.

-### Drawdown Resilience: The "20% Buffer" Phenomenon
+### Drawdown Resilience: The "20% Buffer" Asymmetry

-A deeper analysis of relative drawdown reveals a striking asymmetry in capital preservation between the concentrated Portfolio and the NASDAQ-100 benchmark.
+A deeper analysis of relative drawdown reveals a striking asymmetry in how each asset relates to its own historical peak.

 | Metric | Portfolio Superiority Count | NASDAQ Superiority Count |
 | :--- | :---: | :---: |
 | **Months with >20% Drawdown Gap** | **93** | **0** |

 #### Key Insights
-1.  **Significant Outperformance Frequency:** For **93 months** (nearly 8 years cumulatively), the Portfolio's drawdown was significantly "better" (closer to 0) than the NASDAQ's by a margin of at least 20 percentage points.
-This indicates that during deep bear markets (post-2000 and 2008), the Portfolio held its value relative to its previous peak much better than the index.
+1.  **Prolonged Drawdown Advantage:** For **93 months** (nearly 8 years cumulatively), the Portfolio's drawdown was significantly "better" (closer to 0) than the NASDAQ's by a margin of at least 20 percentage points.
+This means the Portfolio spent long periods much closer to its all-time highs than the index did.

-2.  **Zero Cases of Benchmark Dominance:** Conversely, there was **not a single month** in the entire dataset where the NASDAQ's drawdown was 20% better than the Portfolio's.
-The benchmark never offered a "safety buffer" of this magnitude compared to the concentrated strategy.
+2.  **Benchmark Limitation:** Conversely, there was **not a single month** in the entire dataset where the NASDAQ's drawdown was 20% better than the Portfolio's.
+The index never provided a comparable "recovery advantage" over the concentrated strategy.

-#### Paradox Conclusion
+#### The Volatility vs. Recovery Paradox
-This creates a compelling risk paradox:
+This result highlights a specific nuance in risk definition:
-*   The Portfolio is **more volatile** (higher Sigma) and **more concentrated** (higher idiosyncratic risk).
+*   **Volatility:** The NASDAQ is technically "safer" day-to-day (lower Annualized Sigma: 19.9% vs 23.0%).
-*   Yet, from a **drawdown perspective**, it acts as a "safer" asset class during extreme crises.
+*   **Drawdown:** The Portfolio is "safer" in terms of **capital recovery**.
+It spends significantly less time in deep distress relative to its peaks.

-This suggests that the specific selection of tech giants ("Quality Factor") provided a floor to losses that the broader, indiscriminate NASDAQ-100 index lacked, particularly due to the weight of failing components in the index during the 2000-2014 recovery period.
+**Conclusion:** While the Portfolio prices fluctuate more violently in the short term, its structural ability to recover and reclaim highs is vastly superior to the broader index, which can languish in deep drawdown territory for over a decade (as seen in the 2000-2014 period). **This result is consistant with the Portfolio's higher volatility combined with higher Sharpe Ratio**

 ### Volatility Modelling and Risk Decomposition